nswanberg/moto-modem/README.md

 if you have a motorola mb8600 and [jq](https://stedolan.github.io/jq/) and a crappy upstream connection to diagnose, boy howdy is this repo for you!

 [i have a problem](https://twitter.com/uoodsq/status/1172004368553598977)

+# Now works on Motorola MB8611

+MB8611 uses https, but with a self-signed certificate...